Moria Robinson | she/her | PI

 @rstu525 (instagram)

-Mia is interested in studying how plants interact with their pollinators along with their herbivores and how disturbance can affect these interactions.
-In their free time, she likes to explore the great outdoors, knit, and make yummy baked goods.
-Mia will be working on their PhD starting in the Fall, and is co-advised by the Robinson and Rushworth Labs.
+Mia is studying how plants interact with pollinators and herbivores, specifically how these interactions are shifted by hybridization and disturbance.
+In their free time, they explore the great outdoors, knit, and annoy their cat Dalea.
+Mia is working on their PhD and started the Fall 2023.
+They are co-advised by the Robinson and Rushworth Labs.

 mia.stevens(at)usu.edu (email)